-The Kinghorn Centre for Clinical Genomics (KCCG) is led by Associate Professor Marcel Dinger and comprises eleven teams or operational units that work closely together.
+The Kinghorn Centre for Clinical Genomics (KCCG) is led by Associate Professor Marcel Dinger and comprises five teams that work closely together.

 |The teams are:|

 The Centre Management team is responsible for the broad oversight of KCCG operations and its interaction with with Genome.One.
 This includes: the management of flagship-sequencing projects initiated through the Sydney Genomics Collaborative; the management and promotion of KCCG sequencing services to both the national and international research community; the development and maintenance of new and on going collaborations and partnerships; and the procurement of external funding for genomic research and infrastructure.

 This team has been brought together to advance the state-of-the-art in whole genome interpretation for the clinic.
 The team develops new tools and algorithms for reliably identifying and classifying noncoding regions of the genome that could directly relate to disease pathogenicity, with the aim of expanding the scope of clinical reporting.
 This team aims to advance the field of whole genome interpretation and enable translation of this research to Genome.One, so that it has access to the most advanced approaches in clinical interpretation.

 |Dr Alexander Drew||Dr Kishore Kumar||Dr Andre Minoche||Clare Puttick|